-Cooperation and coordination among these regulators and supervisors are key to developing an effective regulatory and supervisory framework for financial institutions targeting unserved and underserved customers, in particular: (i) to design informed and proportionate rules and requirements for the licensed institutions (as opposed to simply having different standards, rules and requirements); (ii) to delineate regulatory and supervisory responsibilities as clearly as possible as to avoid or minimise overlaps and gaps, as well as arbitrage by institutions offering similar products; and (iii) to avoid or minimise inconsistent or overly burdensome requirements that interfere with implementation of policy objectives, including financial inclusion.
-Towards this end, formal or informal arrangements should be in place and should work in practice (i) for cooperation, including analysis and sharing of information (eq on the often fast-paced developments of new products and services); and (ii) for undertaking collaborative work with all relevant domestic and foreign authorities with responsibility for the safety and soundness of banks, nonbank financial institutions and non-financial firms engaged in the delivery of such products and services, as well as the stability of the financial system (EC 1 and EC 2).
+Cooperation and coordination among these regulators and supervisors are key to developing an effective regulatory and supervisory framework for financial institutions targeting unserved and underserved customers, in particular: (i) to design informed and proportionate rules and requirements for the licensed institutions; (ii) to delineate regulatory and supervisory responsibilities as clearly as possible so as to avoid or minimise overlaps and gaps as well as arbitrage by institutions offering similar products; (iii) to avoid or minimise inconsistent or overly burdensome requirements that interfere with implementation of policy objectives, including financial inclusion; and (iv) to effectively share information about risk sources or events that may affect the financial system, including risks arising from non-financial sectors (eg telecommunications, retail).

+To that end, formal and informal arrangements should be in place and should work in practice (i) for cooperation, including analysis and sharing of information (eg on the often fast-paced developments of new products and services); and (ii) for undertaking collaborative work with all relevant domestic and foreign authorities with responsibility for the safety and soundness of banks, non-bank financial institutions and non-financial firms engaged in the delivery of such products and services as well as the stability of the financial system (ECs 1 and 2).
 The sharing of information with domestic and foreign authorities must involve taking reasonable steps to determine that any confidential information so released will be used only for the purposes of supervising the institutions involved (EC 3).

 There should be clear and strong cooperation and coordination mechanisms between the prudential supervisor and the authority with financial consumer protection responsibilities (or between different units if these functions are under the same supervisor).
-For instance, data on consumer complaints provided by the consumer protection authority (or supervisory unit) to the prudential supervisor could be an indicator of potential weaknesses in the institutions involved and thereby contribute to an early warning system.
+For instance, consumer complaints data provided by the consumer protection authority (or supervisory unit) to the prudential supervisor could be an indicator of potential weaknesses in the institutions involved and thereby contribute to an early warning system.
 Similarly, the authority or unit with financial consumer protection responsibilities can benefit from data on consumer complaints received by the prudential supervisor and from prudential supervisory findings that manifest potential consumer or market conduct risks.
 Also, there should be an active consultation process among the relevant authorities for the drafting of regulations and guidelines for institutions that fall under the regulatory and supervisory jurisdiction of more than one authority.

-The prudential supervisor may also pursue coordination and cooperation mechanisms with: (i) the financial intelligence unit, with respect to customer due diligence requirements and monitoring; (ii) foreign authorities to identify and address stability threats arising abroad; and (iii) authorities in charge of regulation and supervision of nonbank financial institutions as well as functional supervisors, where relevant, to expand participation in the financial stability policy arrangements.
+The prudential supervisor may also pursue coordination and cooperation mechanisms with: (i) the financial intelligence unit, with respect to the detection and monitoring of suspicious transactions; (ii) foreign authorities, to identify and address stability threats arising abroad; and (iii) authorities in charge of regulation and supervision of non-bank financial institutions as well as functional supervisors, where relevant, to expand participation in the financial stability policy arrangements.
+Increased supervisory dialogue with the industry would also facilitate earlier identification and better understanding of market developments, innovations, and new risks and risk mitigants.